Lively-class frigate: Characteristics and performance

-The captain's reports on the performance of this class were remarkable for their absence of serious criticism.
+The captains' reports on the performance of this class were remarkable for their absence of serious criticism.
 The vessels of the class were fast, recording 13kts large and 10-11kts close-hauled, weatherly and manoeuvrable.
 They were excellent heavy-weather ships, perfectly able to cope with a "head sea."
 They stowed their provisions well; they were capable of stowing provisions and fresh water for up to six months of cruising.
 Indeed, "riding light," after a substantial proportion of fresh water and provisions had been consumed, affected their sailing qualities adversely, so that most captains filled any emptied freshwater stowage capacity with seawater.